 - By price: Serve wines of the same grape (and region, if you like), but at different price points.

 When in doubt, visit a wine shop and talk to someone there.
 Explain what you’re doing, what kind of wines you’re interested in, the price point, and let them help you build your tasting.
-Or, visit our Wine Shop for some of our favorite picks.
+Or, visit our Wine Store for some of our favorite picks.

 Wine is meant to be enjoyed with food.
 The perfect match can bring out subtle characteristics in a wine and enhance your tasting experience.
 Here are three ways to approach your party spread.